lance0/jin/README.md

 ### 📊 **Visual Matrix**
 - See all keys and their presence across files at a glance
-- Search and filter keys
+- Search and filter keys in real-time
+- Show/hide individual file columns
+- Copy individual values or entire file configs
 - View values with type inference (string, number, boolean, null)
-- Responsive table with hover states
+- Responsive table with optimized performance

 ### 📤 **Export Clean Configs**
-- One-click export to `.env.example`
+- Export to multiple formats: `.env`, `JSON`, or `YAML`
+- Choose save location with file picker
-- Includes type hints as comments
+- Includes type hints as comments (.env format)
 - Alphabetically sorted keys
 - Blank values ready for your team to fill in

 ### 🎨 **Polished UI**
-- Dark and light themes
+- Dark and light themes with instant switching
 - Smooth animations and transitions
-- Toast notifications
+- Toast notifications for all actions
+- Comprehensive keyboard shortcuts (⌘O, ⌘R, ⌘E)
+- Interactive onboarding tour for new users
+- Empty state illustrations
-- Keyboard-friendly
+- Skeleton loading screens
-- Responsive design
+- Fully responsive design

+### 👁️ **Live File Watching**
+- Toggle auto-watch to monitor config files for changes
+- Automatic rescanning when files are modified
+- Debounced updates (1-second delay)
+- Visual indicator when watching is active
+- Notifications when changes are detected

 ---